ash-project/ash/documentation/introduction/getting_started.md

 ## Create an Ash API

 Create an API module.
 This will be your primary way to interact with your Ash resources.
 We recommend `lib/my_app/api.ex` for simple setups.
+For more information on organizing resources into contexts/domains, see the "Contexts and Domains" guide.

 ```elixir
 defmodule MyApp.Api do